March 18-24, 2025

 Check out these Mocs in the news:

-• Assistant Professor of Anthropology Emma McDonell was interviewed for an episode of the Gastropod Podcast to discuss her new book, “The Quinoa Bust: The Making and Unmaking of an Andean Miracle Crop.”
+• Assistant Professor of Anthropology Emma McDonell was interviewed for episodes of the Gastropod Podcast and the Eat This Podcast to discuss her new book, “The Quinoa Bust: The Making and Unmaking of an Andean Miracle Crop.”

 Mark Your Calendar